arjunguha/BigCodeBench-X/README.md

    wc -l julia.jsonl
    ```

-   Then run all tehse programs in parallel with the Julia container.
+   Then run all these programs in parallel with the Julia container.
 Use the
    number of lines above for `NUM_PROBLEMS`.
 The flag `-j16` means that we are
    running 16 containers concurrently.
 You probably want ~32GB of memory and 32
    cores to run that many safely.
 You can adjust the `-j` flag as needed.